-Approximately 70% of the LFRC funds are used to pay for direct human services and 30% of LFRC funds go to case management services.
+The majority of LFRC funds are used to pay for direct human services and other funds go to case management services.
 In order to ensure families receive long-term, intensive care and assistance, LFRC caseloads are limited to 25 families per Family Liaison.
-The initial TANF funding will allow LFRC to serve approximately 7,000 families (estimated 21,000 individuals) over the next 9 months.
+The initial TANF funding allowed LFRC to serve approximately 7,000 families (estimated 21,000 individuals) during the original term of their SSBG-funded contract.